-A credit card balance transfer involves transferring credit card debt from one card to another, with the latter card usually having a lower initial interest rate for a limited time.
-Credit card balance transfers with a 0% offer allow customers to pay off their debt interest-free for a limited time – assuming you actually manage to pay it all off in time and don’t make any new purchases (higher interest rates can apply afterwards and for new purchases).
-It’s also worth considering any annual fee that applies, plus the interest rate the card reverts to after the interest-free period.
+A credit card balance transfer involves transferring credit card debt from one or more existing cards to a new one, with the new card usually having a lower initial interest rate on that balance for a limited time.
+Credit card balance transfers with a 0% offer allow customers to pay off their debt interest-free for a limited time – assuming they manage to pay it all off within the promotional or introductory period and don’t make any new purchases (higher interest rates can apply afterwards and for new purchases).
+A credit card with a balance transfer offer may also help to make your repayments more manageable during this promotional period.

 0% balance transfer offers available

 The table below displays some of the low-rate credit cards on Canstar’s database with 0% balance transfer offers for Australians looking to spend around $500 per month.
 Please note that this table is sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).
 Use Canstar’s credit card comparison selector to view a wider range of credit cards.

 The balance transfer interest rate is the introductory interest rate charged on your existing balance when you transfer it to a new credit card.
 This introductory rate typically lasts between 6-24 months but can last for longer in some cases.
 So, for example, with a 12-month 0% balance transfer, you would pay 0% interest on your existing credit card debts for 12 months.